VelMrnk/php-refactoring-test-task/README.md

-**Refactoring the service to calculate transaction fees.**
+## Refactoring a service that calculates transaction fees.

 This is a completed test assignment that checks code refactoring skills.

-The task was completed in 6 hours and some improvements were skipped in order to fit into the time frame.
+The task was completed in **6 hours** and some improvements were skipped in order to fit into the time frame.

-TODO:
+**TODO:**
 - Add config file instead of Singleton
 - Add better (own) Exceptions.
 - Implement DTO for long dependencies.